-- You have not covered the impact of 10 weeks premating exposure duration for sexual function and fertility, especially on functional fertility as investigated in information requirement. - OECD TG 414 suggests dosing of the females, daily from implantation i.e. day 5 post mating, therefore no treatment related information on the conception rate and pre-implantation loss can be drawn from this study.
-OECD TG 414 provides only limited information for sexual function and fertility in form of maintenance of pregnancy. - For the supporting information from publications (iii), focusing on sensitivity of male testis histopathology and added value of two-generation study for NOAEL selection, you do not explain why and how this information can inform the properties of your Substance there is no read-across justification available.
-You have also not explained why and how, following suggestion from these publications (iii), information from a sub-chronic toxicity study (ii), would reliably and sufficiently predict the outcome from investigations included an OECD TG 443 in both sexes regarding both the risk assessment and hazard classification for your substance. - Information from reproduction toxicity studies is used not only for risk assessment to identify the most sensitive parameter and NOAEL values but also for hazard identification to inform on hazard classification which is not dependent only on the most sensitive effects but takes into account all effects related to the information requirement and reflects the intrinsic properties of a substance.
+- Your proposal does not cover the impact of 10 weeks premating exposure duration for sexual function and fertility, especially on functional fertility as investigated in information requirement. - OECD TG 414 suggests dosing of the females, daily from implantation i.e. day 5 post mating, therefore no treatment related information on the conception rate and preimplantation loss can be drawn from this study.
+OECD TG 414 provides only limited information for sexual function and fertility in form of maintenance of pregnancy. - For the supporting information from publications (iii), focusing on sensitivity of male testis histopathology and added value of two-generation study for NOAEL selection, you do not explain why and how this information can inform the properties of your Substance - there is no read-across justification available.
+You have also not explained why and how, following suggestion from these publications (iii), information from a sub-chronic toxicity study (ii), would reliably and sufficiently predict the outcome from investigations included an OECD TG 443 in both sexes regarding both the risk assessment and hazard classification for your substance.